astein-iamovers/neone-make/README.md

-# NEONE Server Setup - Forward Events to a Make Webhook
+# NEONE Server Setup - Forward Notifications to a Make Webhook

 Welcome to the NEONE Server Setup, in this document you will find the instructions to run a NE:ONE server.